College of Policing: Non-crime hate incidents

 In 2014, the college advised police forces to record all 'non-crime hate incidents' - incidents that are perceived to be motivated by hostility but are not criminal offences.

 In December 2021, the Court of Appeal ruled that this guidance was unlawful and constituted a "chilling effect ... on the legitimate exercise of freedom of expression".
+As a result, the guidance now states that freedom of speech should be prioritised where possible and that non-crime hate incidents should not be recorded where they are "trivial, irrational or malicious, or where there is no basis to conclude that an incident was motivated by hostility."

+Four years later, on 1 September 2025, after the arrest by five officers at Heathrow Airport of Graham Linehan, arriving on a flight from the US, sparked a backlash from some public figures and politicians, the Metropolitan Police announced that they would no longer investigate non-crime hate incidents.

 Education requirements

 The College of Policing has announced that from 2020, all new police officers in England and Wales will have to be educated to degree level.